coleifer/peewee/docs/peewee/api.rst

     .. py:method:: conflict_target(*constraints)

+        :param constraints: Column(s) to use as target for conflict resolution.

+    .. py:method:: conflict_constraint(constraint)

-        :param constraints: Name(s) of columns/constraints that are the target of the conflict resolution.
+        :param str constraint: Name of constraints to use as target for conflict resolution.
+Currently only supported by Postgres.

 .. py:class:: BaseQuery()